stwe/DatatablesBundle/FEATURES.md

 The Bundle is optimized for use with the Bootstrap-Framework.

-This [Site](https://datatables.net/examples/styling/index.html) includes some examples of how DataTables can be styled:
+This [Site](https://datatables.net/examples/styling/index.html) includes some examples of how DataTables can be styled.

 ## In-place Editing Types with [X-editable](http://vitalets.github.io/x-editable/)